 Fleets can reduce greenhouse gas emissions by operating low- or zero-emission equipment.
 Hybrid-electric vehicles have an impact on emissions and lower our dependence on fossil fuel.
 These vehicles are great replacements for all operations, and we expect to cut fuel consumption, emissions, and costs by half with our hybrid-electric fleet.
 These cars have both a fuel tank and small electric motor which complement each other.

 While hybrid vehicles cost a bit more up front, the City will see a return on its investment within a few years as the cars use less fuel and need less maintenance.
-We are expecting to have 60 hybrids by 2020.
+We currently have over 100 hybrids in our fleet.

 Even better than hybrids are the zero-emission plug-in electric vehicles, which have given up on gasoline entirely like a successfully recovered alcoholic.
-By 2020, we will have 30 EVs, including 20 Chevrolet Bolts being purchased with grant assistance from Wisconsin State Office of Energy Innovation.
+Our journey started with 20 Chevrolet Bolts being purchased with grant assistance from Wisconsin State Office of Energy Innovation.
 We chose this model for its longer driving range (up to 240 miles on a single charge) and more affordable price.
 Today we have 58 fully electric vehicles, including Chevrolet Bolts, Nissan Leafs, off-road vehicles, forklifts, and the first fire truck in North America.

 Electric vehicles are a great way to lower vehicle emissions.
 However, our electric grid in Wisconsin is still highly dependent on coal and other fossil fuels.
 While electric vehicles (EVs) are zero emission while driving, there are “upstream” environmental effects to charging.
 However, the grid can be avoided altogether with alternative energy sources, the main reason why Fleet has procured three completely off the grid, solar charging stations.